aibrite/jdash-docs/src/client/dashlet-development.md

 See <a href=" https://www.w3.org/TR/custom-elements/" target="_blank">W3C Custom Elements</a> document to get more information about custom elements.

-Note: For backward compability we used ES5 style dashlet definition in this document.
+Note: For backward compability, we used ES5 style dashlet definition in this document.
 JDash also supports ES6 and you can use `class` keyword and inherit from `Dashlet` to define your dashlet.

 ## Configurable Dashlets